2025 Fall Girls - August 21-November 1

 Schools will let MVOA know if no check-in is received 2 days ahead of the match

-DO NOT SEND CHECK-IN EMAILS TO CARLETON WHITE & HEIDI SCHWICHTENBERG.
+DO NOT INCLUDE CARLETON WHITE OR HEIDI SCHWICHTENBERG IN YOUR CHECK-IN EMAILS TO THE ADs.
 THEY ARE HAMMER SPORTS AND ARE LISTED ON MATCHES WHERE THEY ASSIGN THE 4TH/5TH TEAMS.
-IF WE COULD REMOVE THEM FROM THESE EMAILS OURSELVES, WE WOULD...THIS IS AN ARBITER LIMITATION.
+IF WE COULD REMOVE THEM FROM THE ARBITER REMINDER EMAILS OURSELVES, WE WOULD...THIS IS AN ARBITER LIMITATION.

 Tournament Check-in Steps